 Zuzanna Krysiak, a PhD student from Cracow, Poland, succeeded in applying for a short term scientific mission within COST Action "European Network to connect research and innovation efforts on Advanced Smart Textiles” CA17107.
-Now, she has been working at the Institute of Hydrodynamics under a supervision of Ing.
+She worked at the Institute of Hydrodynamics under a supervision of Ing.
 Petra Peer, Ph.D., for 3 weeks.

 Characterization of different oils can bring new solutions for atopic skin treatment using fibers patches and natural moisturizers.
 For example, the application of sunflower oil is widely known, but there is no research on other oils and their usage in textile treatment for atopic dermatitis.